 The sincerity of the Japanese people and consideration for fellow colleagues and business partners.
 The scale of business and commitment to honor what you (finally) agreed to do!
 Also I like the food here and Japan keeps me away from the Danish winter!

 Q: What is your favorite food/dish?

-Q: If you become a governor of Tokyo now, what do you do/change?
+Q: If you become the governor of Tokyo now, what would you do/change?

 Q: What do you expect from DCCJ?